CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 it updates the successful count and the last status message that is shown in CloudReactor, using the status updater library.
 It is scheduled to run daily.
 * *service* loops continuously and never exits
-* *file_io* uses [non-persistant file storage](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html) to write and read numbers
+* *file_io* uses [non-persistent file storage](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html) to write and read numbers
 * *web_server* uses a python library dependency (Flask) to implement a web server and shows how to link an AWS Application Load Balancer (ALB) to a service.
 It requires that an ALB and target group be setup already, so it is not enabled by default.